A heuristic derivation of radiative power loss and radiation reaction from the kinetic power of electric inertial mass of a charge: Radiative losses from a charge moving arbitrarily

 The expression for the power going into the kinetic energy of the charge in a non-uniform acceleration case ($\ddot{{\bf v}}_{\rm o} \ne 0$), from Eqs.~(\ref{eq:41e}), (\ref{eq:41f}) and (\ref{eq:41g0}) is

-But this is not the power going into the changing electromagnetic fields of the charge, which does not involve $\ddot{{\bf v}}$ (see Eq. (\ref{eq:1})) and is still given by $P_1$ (Eq.~(\ref{eq:41g1})).
-The excess rate of power, $\Delta P$, going into the fields over and above the actual kinetic power of the charge ($P_1-P_2$) then is,
+But this is not the power going into the changing electromagnetic fields of the charge, which does not involve $\ddot{{\bf v}}$ (see Eq. (\ref{eq:1})) and is thus still given by Eq.~(\ref{eq:1f3}), and equals ${\cal P}_1$ (Eq.~(\ref{eq:41g1})).
+The excess power, $\Delta {\cal P}$, going into the fields over and above the actual kinetic power of the charge (${\cal P}_1-{\cal P}_2$) then is,

 which to the lowest order in $t_{\rm o}-t'$ ($=r_{\rm o}/c)$ is

 Substituting for the electric mass of a charge, $m_{el}=2e^2/3r_{\rm o} c^2$, the excess power in the electromagnetic fields is,

 This is the formula for power losses from a radiating charge.